open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 #### Type `map<string, any>`

 Value of type `map<string, any>` is a map of string keys to `any` values.
-Case sensitivity of keys MUST be preserved.
-The keys in the map MUST be unique (duplicate keys are not allowed).
+The keys in the map are unique (duplicate keys are not allowed).
-The enforcement of uniqueness may be performed in a variety of ways as it best fits the limitations of the particular implementation.
 The representation of the map is language-dependent.

 Arbitrary deep nesting of values for arrays and maps is allowed (essentially allows to represent an equivalent of a JSON object).